rayoh123/PercolationVisualizer/README.md

 # PercolationVisualizer
 Allows a visualization of percolation theory.
-Do "java Interactive Percolation Visualizer <positive integer>"
+Do "java InteractivePercolationVisualizer <positive integer>"